eventably/docraptor-client/README.md

 # DocRaptor Client

-This project is a Node.js-based API that proxies the DocRaptor service.
+This project is a Node.js-based API that proxies the [DocRaptor](https://docraptor.com/) service.
 It provides routes for creating, retrieving, checking, and deleting PDFs.
 The resulting PDFs are stored in an Amazon S3 bucket.

+The PDFs created by DocRaptor should be accessible.
+However, the level of accessibility is predicated upon the service being fed accessible HTML to begin with.
+Furthermore, you should be aware that there are some inherent limits in PDF for making certain kinds of content accessible.
+That said, clean, well-structured HTML should result in an accessible PDF from the DocRaptor service.

 ## Features